 The battalion’s many successes earned it the Operational Employment Excellence Award in 2012 and the Chief of Staff Award in 2014.

 BAH Location (Brigade Training Base): Jordan Valley, Peles Camp.

-The battalion is currently the core of the ultra-Orthodox service in the IDF and about 1,000 soldiers serve under it at all times.
+The battalion is currently the core of the Haredi service in the IDF and about 1,000 soldiers serve under it at all times.
 In the training stages and in the combat companies.

 Commander of the current battalion – Lt.
 Col. Matti Shevach

-When he graduated from the Eternal Judea Battalion and served in the battalion as a soldier and commander since 2004
+is himself a veteran of the Netzah Yehuda Battalion and served as a soldier and commander since 2004

 Read more Wikipedia

 The battalion’s soldiers serve a total of two years and eight months in the IDF.

 The training course lasts about 8 months, followed by service as combatants for an additional 16 months.

 An ultra-Orthodox soldier is entitled to a school year after two years of service in the IDF.